 The love that dare not speak its name gets a voice – in song – as Proud to Say I Love You, a new musical revue from afterView theatre company, gears up to tour four intimate London venues this autumn.
 The Archangel in Kensington (13 Sep), the Village in Soho (11 Oct), the Battersea Barge (18 Oct) and Victoria’s Above the Stag (25 Oct) will all play host to this joyously camp selection of tunes, new and old, sung by four experienced West End performers and celebrating love in all its varied forms.

-Way Out at the Southwark Playhouse
+Spicy No Way Out at the Southwark Playhouse

 Jean-Paul Sartre’s classic No Way Out (Huis Clos) gets infused with an Argentinian flavour when a new version debuts at the Southwark Playhouse next month (18 Aug – 12 Sep).
 Director Luke Kernaghan has teamed up with choreographer Kele Baker, Tango coordinator on BBC’s Strictly Come Dancing, to bring a fresh twist to the classic black comedy.
 Miguel Oyarzun, a regular at London’s Latin American Theatre Festival, leads a dynamic three-strong cast.